F88/promidas/lib/store/docs/USAGE.md

 // Somewhere in your request handling or UI logic: await ensureFreshSnapshot(store, refreshTask);
-const prototype = store.getRandom();
+const prototype = store.getByPrototypeId(123);
 ```

 ## Notes

 - The default TTL is 30 minutes.
-- The default `maxPayloadSizeBytes` is 30 MiB; configuring larger limits
+- The default `maxDataSizeBytes` is 10 MiB; maximum allowed is 30 MiB.
-  is rejected to avoid oversized payloads.
+  Configuring larger limits is rejected to avoid oversized payloads.
 - For measured memory usage and payload sizes at 1,000–10,000 items,
-  see `STORE-DESIGN-NOTES.md` and `lib/store/store.perf.test.ts`.
+  see `DESIGN.md` and `lib/store/store.perf.test.ts`.